The high cost of living can be harsh in Ontario, especially for low-income to medium-income families.

 - $25 for time spent living in a designated educational institution

 Based on different scenarios that I ran on the calculator, the two most important variables used to calculate the OPETC amount are income and the amount you pay towards rent or property tax.
-The lower the income or the higher the rent or property tax you pay, the higher your OPETC would be.
+The lower the income or the higher the rent or property tax you pay, the higher your OPETC will be.

 For Northern Ontario Energy Credit, you can get a maximum of: